evidenceaction/Dispensers-Dashboard-API/app/content/section-overview-kenya.md

 ---
 title: Kenya
 ---
-These key performance indicators for Dispensers for Safe Water are updated automatically from our performance monitoring database, and provide information about the performance of this rural safe water service in real time.
+These are key performance indicators for Dispensers for Safe Water are updated automatically from our performance monitoring database, and provide information about the performance of this rural safe water service in real time.